microsoft/DeepSpeed/blogs/deepspeed-ulysses/README.md

-evaluations are four-fold: i) sequence length scalability, ii) throughput for dense attention and comparison with existing system, and iii) throughput with sparse attention and comparison with existing system, iv) convergence study of Deep sequence parallelism.
+evaluations are four-fold: i) sequence length scalability, ii) throughput for dense attention and comparison with existing system, and iii) throughput with sparse attention and comparison with existing system, iv) convergence study of DeepSpeed sequence parallelism.
 We discuss and present evaluations from each of these categories next.

 ### Sequence Length Scalability